-TG: So why do you want to avoid doing that?
-I think to your point sight, especially for red wines, builds instant expectations for fruit qualities and structural components.
-But at least that’s a good framework to begin with.
-So are you trying to wipe the slate clean?
+TG: Why do you want to avoid doing that?
+I think to your point, sight, especially for red wines, builds instant expectations for fruit qualities and structural components.
+At least that’s a good framework to begin with.
+Are you trying to wipe the slate clean?

 GH: A little bit.
 I think one of my pitfalls as a taster is that I have preconceived notions and they will drive me through things that I am missing.
 So something I’m really striving to do now is to stop my brain from saying, “I know what that is!”

 TG: Anything else about the sight, the appearance of a wine?
 Anything to describe it?

 GH: The other thing about sight that I really like to pay attention to, and that I also encourage people to pay attention to, is the textural element; how the wine moves in the glass.
 That’s something I look at pretty carefully right away.
 That’s different from color.
 It translates to sound for me.

 TG: In other words when you swirl the glass and watch how the wine moves in the glass you hear sounds?